gurbanigulati17/CRUD_Project/README.md

 # CRUD_Project

-CRUD with MVC is an appliaction which is built using ASP .Net web Application Framework of C# with an Empty template and choosing MVC.
+CRUD with MVC is an appliaction which is built using ASP .Net web Application Framework of C# with an MVC Template without using entity Framework.
+Fully Responsive database as of using predefined Bootstrap class.

 **1.** In models folder creating a new class ProductModel As Model